115100/llclient/README.md

 # Encode and organise your music collection

-Transcodes Flac to Ogg and stores to any given directory in a hierarchical structure.
+Transcodes Flac to Vorbis and stores to any given directory in a hierarchical structure.

 ```
 root/